Namdev Bhau: In Search of Silence

-Namdev Bhau: In Search of Silence is a 2018 Indian adventure drama film directed by Dar Gai and starring Namdev Gurav, a chauffeur in real life, in the titular role.
+Namdev Bhau: In Search of Silence is a 2018 Indian adventure drama film directed by Dar Gai's Jugaad Motion Pictures and starring Namdev Gurav, a chauffeur in real life, in the title role.
 The film contains Hindi and Marathi dialogues and was released with Hindi subtitles.

 Synopsis

 A 65-year-old chauffeur who travels from Mumbai to Ladakh in search of inner peace and quietude.